AEFeinstein/Super-2024-Swadge-FW/README.md

 ## Troubleshooting

-Reread this guide, then search the internet for your issue, then ask about it either in a Github issue or the Slack channel (#circuitboards).
+Reread this guide, then search the internet for your issue, then ask about it either in a Github issue or the Slack channel, #circuitboards.
 If your problem is solved, then the solution should be added to this `README.md`.